How to Import Bank Statements into TallyPrime (All Formats)

-But TallyPrime cannot import PDF bank statements directly, nor can it accept CSV or Excel files converted from PDFs without proper structure.
-If your bank issues statements only as PDFs, or your bank is not among the supported institutions, you need to convert that statement into a clean, structured file before TallyPrime can work with it.
+TallyPrime cannot import PDF bank statements directly.
+If your bank issues only PDFs, or is not among the supported institutions, you need to convert the statement into a clean CSV or Excel file before TallyPrime can use it.

-The distinction matters more each year.
-The Reserve Bank of India's Digital Payments Index reached 493.22 in March 2025, nearly five times the base value of 100 set in March 2018.
-That growth in digital payment volume translates directly into longer bank statements and more transactions to process.
+The Reserve Bank of India's Digital Payments Index reached 493.22 in March 2025, nearly five times its March 2018 base, which means more digital transactions to classify and reconcile.

 How Connected Banking Imports Bank Statements into TallyPrime